Pin Mapping

 Map Table

 This table shows how the official firmware maps the pins internally.
-This is all automated by the system and should not be used by you, unless you are building special firmware!
+This is all automated by the system and should not be used by you, unless you are building a special firmware!

 | DUELink Pin | ST Micro Pin | Analog | PWM | Interrupt | Alternate Function |